Mdhvince/accelerated_computing/README.md

 myKernel<<<blocks, threads, 0, stream>>>();
 cudaStreamDestroy(stream);
 ```
 cudaMallocManaged combined with memory prefetching can be very efficient.
 But a more advance technic can be use to be even more efficient.
 A more manual way.
-Instead of tranfering data from DtoH or HtoD (done automatically by cudaMallocManaged) we can use manual copy using `cudaMalloc` and `cudaMallocHost`.
+Instead of tranfering data from DtoH or HtoD (done automatically by cudaMallocManaged) we can use manual copy using `cudaMalloc` and `cudaMallocHost` & `cudaMemcpy` wich embed the cudaDeviceSynchronize (no need to it).

 ```cpp
 int *host_arr, *device_arr;